-- To program the number of senders for each tank, the display needs to enter the sender programming mode.
+- 1. The fresh and black tanks can have one or two senders, so this information must be programmed into the display.
+The grey and galley tanks can only have one sender each, so no programming is possible for the number of senders. - 2.
+To program the number of senders for each tank, the display needs to enter the sender programming mode.
 This should only be done at the time of installation; there is no reason to change the number of senders afterward.
-Make sure that the number of senders programmed into the display matches with the number of senders connected; otherwise the display will show an error. - 2.
-To enter the sender programming mode, press and hold down the button for the tank to be programmed, the display may show a level or an error message for that tank. - 3.
-While continuing to hold down the button for the tank, press and hold down the BATT button.
-The display will immediately show "dIA" (diagnostics), continue to hold down both buttons until the display enters the programming mode, this should take about 10 seconds. - 4.
-When the programming mode is entered, the display will show "FrS" if doing the number of senders for the fresh tank, "GrS" if doing the grey tank, or "bLS" if doing the black tank.
-When this occurs release both buttons. - 5.
+Make sure that the number of senders programmed into the display matches with the number of senders connected; otherwise the display will show an error. - 3.
+To enter the sender programming mode, press and hold down the button for the tank to be programmed, the display may show a level or an error message for that tank.

+- 4. While continuing to hold down the button for the tank, press and hold down the BATT button.
+The display will immediately show "dIA" (diagnostics), continue to hold down both buttons until the display enters the programming mode, this should take about 5 seconds. - 5.
+When the programming mode is entered, the display will show "FrS" if doing the number of senders for the fresh tank or "bLS" if doing the black tank.
+When this occurs release both buttons. - 6.
 The display will now show "1SE" (one sender) or "2SE" (two senders), based on what is currently programmed into the display.
-These are the only two options; the display will not work with more than two senders per tank. - To change the number of senders, press the tank button, each time the button is pressed the display will switch to the other number. - 7.
+These are the only two options; the display will not work with more than two senders per tank. - 7.
+To change the number of senders, press the tank button, each time the button is pressed the display will switch to the other number. - 8.
 When the display shows the correct number of senders, press the BATT button to exit the programming mode.
-Each tank will need to be calibrated individually using this procedure.
+Both the fresh and black tanks will need to be calibrated individually using this procedure.